 Program overview

-The Double Degree - Honours Bachelor of Kinesiology & Bachelor of Education - Intermediate/Senior program at Lakehead University is designed for students who aspire to excel in both kinesiology and education.
-This unique program allows students to gain comprehensive knowledge and skills in health, physical education, and teaching methodologies.
-Graduates will be well-prepared to enter the workforce with a strong foundation in both fields, making them versatile professionals in the education and health sectors.
+The Double Degree - Honours Bachelor of Kinesiology & Bachelor of Education - Intermediate/Senior program at Lakehead University is designed for students who aspire to combine their passion for health sciences with a career in education.
+This unique program allows students to earn two degrees simultaneously, equipping them with the knowledge and skills necessary to excel in both fields.
+The program emphasizes a comprehensive understanding of kinesiology while also preparing students for teaching roles in intermediate and senior education levels.
+Graduates will be well-prepared to engage in various professional opportunities in health and education sectors.

 The program is structured as a six-year course of study, which includes a combination of required courses in Kinesiology, Biology, English, Chemistry, and Education.
-The program is divided into several key components:
+The program is divided into several stages:

-• First Year: Introduction to Kinesiology, Chemistry, English, and Education.
+• First Year: Introduction to foundational courses in Kinesiology, Chemistry, English, and Education.

-• Second Year: Advanced Kinesiology courses and foundational Biology courses.
+• Second Year: Continuation of Kinesiology studies along with Biology and Education courses.

-• Third Year: Further Kinesiology studies and Education electives.
+• Third Year: Advanced Kinesiology courses and electives, including Education electives.

-• Fourth Year: Specialized Kinesiology courses and electives.
+• Fourth Year: Focus on specialized Kinesiology courses and completion of required non-credit courses.

-• Fifth and Sixth Years: Completion of the 2-Year Professional Program in Education.
+• Fifth and Sixth Years: Completion of the 2-Year Professional Program in Concurrent Education.

-Students are required to complete a total of 20 full course equivalents (FCEs), including specific Kinesiology and Education courses.
-Additionally, students must maintain a minimum cumulative average of B (70%) in Kinesiology courses and 65% overall to graduate.
-The program also emphasizes the importance of choosing two teachable subjects, with Health and Physical Education being the primary focus for Kinesiology students.
+Students are required to maintain a minimum cumulative average of B (70%) in Kinesiology courses and a 65% overall average to graduate.
+Additionally, students must select two teachable subjects, with Health and Physical Education being the first subject for Kinesiology students.

 Featured Experiences